-- (1) The Nominating Committee in turn - (a) Shall verify the willingness and availability of each nominee to serve; - (b) Shall certify the eligibility of each nominee to serve; and - (c) Shall report all eligible nominees to the convention, in alphabetical order, without making recommendations among them. - (2) A nomination not presented to the convention by the Nominations Committee may be made using the following procedure: - (a) The member wishing to make a nomination must first be recognized to speak by the presiding officer. - (b) The member must move, and the motion must be seconded, that the convention open nominations from the floor for the vacant office. - (c) Discussion shall be limited to the motion to open nominations from the floor and shall not discuss the qualifications of any candidate. - (d) If the motion to open nominations from the floor receives a two-thirds affirmative vote, it passes and the member who made the motion may immediately present a nomination. - (e) Until such time as the convention votes to close nominations, any member may make additional nominations from the floor for the vacant office.
+- (1) The Nominating Committee in turn - (a) Shall verify the willingness and availability of each nominee to serve; - (b) Shall certify the eligibility of each nominee to serve; and - (c) Shall report all eligible nominees to the convention, in alphabetical order, without making recommendations among them. - (d) All Nominations Forms to be sent to the Nominations Committee shall be received no later than twenty (20) calendar days prior to the intended Convention.
+The time considered for this will be from 12:00 a.m. to 11:59 p.m.
+Eastern Time. - (e) All nominations received after the twenty (20) calendar day deadline shall be disqualified. - (2) A nomination not presented to the convention by the Nominations Committee may be made using the following procedure: - (a) The member wishing to make a nomination must first be recognized to speak by the presiding officer. - (b) The member must move, and the motion must be seconded, that the convention open nominations from the floor for the vacant office. - (c) Discussion shall be limited to the motion to open nominations from the floor and shall not discuss the qualifications of any candidate. - (d) If the motion to open nominations from the floor receives a two-thirds affirmative vote, it passes and the member who made the motion may immediately present a nomination. - (e) Until such time as the convention votes to close nominations, any member may make additional nominations from the floor for the vacant office.